linked-db/linked-ql/README.md

     Use Linked QL as a wrapper over that:

     ```js
-    // Import pg as LinkedQl
+    // Import pg and LinkedQl
     import pg from 'pg';
     import LinkedQl from '@linked-db/linked-ql/sql';